 - reimbursement of approved travel (where applicable)

-- reimbursement of reasonable accommodation expenses to attend compulsory face-to-face sessions where overnight accommodation is necessary
+- paid accommodation expenses to attend compulsory face-to-face sessions where overnight accommodation is necessary

 - a general purpose allowance of $300